 fix-phantom-bsp option enabled or phantom_

-If enabled, the center of the view is used to test for collisions.
-A red normal-aligned marker will be shown where the ray from the center of view collides with a surface.
+If enabled, a ray is continually shot from the camera (by default) to troubleshoot ray-object and ray-BSP collisions.
+A red normal-aligned marker will be shown where the ray collides with a surface.
 The collision surface itself, whether BSP or model, will be outline in red.
 Information about the collision surface will be shown in the top left corner of the screen, including plane and surface indices from the BSP structure, material type, and how many degrees the surface's normal differs from vertical.

 The types of surfaces which the test ray hits or ignores can be toggled with the